Keith Schacht: Career

 In 2007, Schacht founded Crafted Fun, an early company building applications on the Facebook platform.
 Crafted Fun raised funding from Apex Ventures and Naval Ravikant.
 The company developed a range of Facebook applications including Grow-a-Gift which was cited as a top application used by millions of people.

 In 2010, Schacht joined Facebook as a product manager and launched an updated version of News Feed in 2011.
 He left the company in 2012.
 During his time at Facebook he was a named inventor on 9 patents.

 In 2013, Schacht co-founded Mystery Science with Doug Peltz.
 Mystery Science creates open-and-go lessons for elementary teachers and helps them teach science without requiring a background in science.
-A couple notable interviews with Y Combinator, one their investors, detailed an unconventional business model in which the company sold to schools and districts across the United States without a sales team.
-Mystery Science has grown to be the most widely used science resource in American elementary schools; tt is used by more than 50% of elementary schools reaching more than four million children each month.
+A couple notable interviews with Y Combinator, one of their investors, detailed an unconventional business model in which the company sold to schools and districts across the United States without a sales team.
+Mystery Science has grown to be the most widely used science resource in American elementary schools; it is used by more than 50% of elementary schools reaching more than four million children each month.
 In 2020 Mystery Science was acquired by Discovery Education for $140 million.
-Schacht is listed as the majority shareholder at the time of acquisition bringing his total net worth up to at least $70 million.
+Schacht is listed as the majority shareholder at the time of acquisition.

 Investments

 Schacht is an investor in at least 25 private companies and numerous public companies.
-Notable investments include investing in Boom, Credit Karma, Canva, Epic!, Angellist, OpenGov, Square (pre-IPO), Tesla (pre-IPO), and Facebook (pre-IPO).
+Notable investments include investing in Boom Supersonic, Credit Karma, Canva, Epic!, AngelList, OpenGov, Square (pre-IPO), Tesla (pre-IPO), and Facebook (pre-IPO).